emranxec/KeepLearning/README.md

 ----
 ### Q. Can the keys in Hashing data structure be made Mutable?

-> When we put the mutableKey to HashMap then hashcode() is calculated for the key, suppose it comes out to be 11.
+> When we put the mutableKey to HashMap then hashcode() is calculated for the key.

+>suppose it comes out to be 11.
 So the Object123 is successfully inserted into the HashMap at bucket Location 11.

 > Then we modify the key and try to get the object.

-HashMap's get() method again calculates the hashcode of the Key, since the Key is changed in between, so suppose hashcode() comes out to be 33 this time.
-Now the get() method goes to the bucket at address 33 and tries to retrieve the object, but it find nothing over there and returns the null.
+>HashMap's get() method again calculates the hashcode of the Key, since the Key is changed in between,

+>so suppose hashcode() comes out to be 33 this time.

+>Now the get() method goes to the bucket at address 33 and tries to retrieve the object, but it finds nothing over there and returns the null.

 >Never make changes to the hashmap's key, otherwise the associated object can not be fetched using get() method.

-Though it will be accessible using other methods which iterate over the entire collection.
+> Though it will be accessible using other methods which iterate over the entire collection.

 ----